Medical Policy: 02.04.46

-Genetic testing for inherited thrombophilia or recurrent pregnancy loss to include testing for mutations in the MTHFR gene is considered investigational.
+Genetic testing for inherited thrombophilia or recurrent pregnancy loss to include testing for variations in the MTHFR gene is considered investigational.

 Genetic testing for MTHFR for diagnosis or management of all other indications, including but not limited to, depression, coronary artery disease, cancer, congenital heart defects, Alzheimer’s, dementia, hepatitis, stroke, infertility, Parkinson’s, migraines, peripheral neuropathy, diabetic retinopathy, autism spectrum disorder, nitrous oxide use, schizophrenia and vascular disease is considered investigational.

-Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden and the prothrombin G20210A mutation and are considered investigational for the following, but not limited to:
+Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden and the prothrombin G20210A variation and are considered investigational for the following, but not limited to:

-Clinical utility of testing depends on the balance between the benefit of altering management as a result of knowledge of mutation status versus the risk of bleeding with intensification of anticoagulation.
+Clinical utility of testing depends on the balance between the benefit of altering management as a result of knowledge of variation status versus the risk of bleeding with intensification of anticoagulation.
 This risk-benefit is unknown, as previously discussed.
 Absolute risk of VTE remains low even in patients with inherited thrombophilia, and potential risks of prophylactic treatment with anticoagulants may outweigh potential benefits.
 Testing in select populations of patients with VTE leads to the increased identification of hypercoagulable states, it infrequently alters the duration of anticoagulation or prevents VTE-related death.
 Recent study results indicate that there is a similar rate of VTE recurrence for carriers of FVL or PGM and non-carriers.
 Additionally, there is evidence that this testing rarely leads to treatment changes or changes in net health outcomes.
 Therefore, genetic testing for inherited thrombophilias for any individual, regardless of family history, would be considered investigational.